NuGet/Insights/README.md

 You will need to update the configuration with your hashed tenant ID and object ID claims to gain access to the admin panel.
-The "access denied" page of the admin panel will list all of your claims so you can grab the values there then baked them into your Pulumi stack's YAML config file for subsequent deployments.
+The "access denied" page of the admin panel will list all of your claims so you can grab the values there then bake them into your Pulumi stack's YAML config file for subsequent deployments.

 ## Screenshots